 Upon reaching Victoria Peak (or simply “The Peak”, as it is known) we strolled through its lush mountaintop trails and looked out over the city.
 We had a lovely time chatting, walking and snapping photos.

 Kat headed out to Lantau Island the next day with Iris.
 Lantau is home to Hong Kong’s historic airport and even more historic monastery and giant Buddha statue.
-Amelia and I were not so foolish as to allow our jaunt to reignite our passion for travel, however.
+The Missus and I were not so foolish as to allow our jaunt to reignite our passion for travel, however.
 We spent the rest of our weekend safely ensconced in our apartment, followed by the first law school lectures for both Kat and me.
 They were enjoyable, but are also the topic of another post entirely.

 Those with particularly sharp eyes and keen minds will have noticed that each of those things lies outside of Disneyland itself, so perhaps you can imagine her demeanour throughout the rest of the trip.

 Just in case you can’t, however, I will show you the twenty-odd photos (and three videos!) that best encapsulate our trip.
-There are many, many more, including several that each of Amelia, Kat and I dearly love.
+There are many, many more, including several that each of The Missus, Kat and I dearly love.
 Trimming down the list to a digestible length has been a real challenge.
 I hope you appreciate it.

 We moved from the central Main Street, USA, portion of Disneyland to one of the three outlying themed zones – Tomorrowland.
 It was, as you have likely guessed, futuristic.